Do you need IEC health insurance? Our partner, BestQuote, compares the leading insurance providers to find the best rates. Get a free quote!

 Be careful here.
 Many annual policies limit how long you can stay abroad per trip.
 If the per-trip limit is short, it might not work for a long Working Holiday stay.

-Backpacker or Working Holiday insurance is built specifically for long-term travel and working abroad.
+Backpacker or Working Holiday insurance offers more benefits than a basic travel insurnace, it is built specifically for long-term travel and working abroad.

 These policies usually include: